spring-io/develocity-conventions/README.md

-# Gradle Enterprise Conventions
+# Develocity Conventions

-Conventions for Maven and Gradle projects that use the Gradle Enterprise instance hosted at [ge.spring.io](https://ge.spring.io).
+Conventions for Maven and Gradle projects that use the Develocity instance hosted at [ge.spring.io](https://ge.spring.io).

 ## Build cache conventions